 In the spring of 2021, over 140 works by the Roma artist and Holocaust survivor Ceija Stojka (1933–2013) were exhibited at Malmö Konsthall.
 Due to restrictions related to the pandemic, school classes could not be invited to the exhibition, and in the fall of 2022, the konsthall therefore opened an exhibition featuring six works by Stojka, titled “A Glimpse of Ceija Stojka”.
 In-depth guided tours and workshops were offered to school classes, and a total of over a thousand students from 44 classes participated during the academic year 2022–2023.To the mini exhibition “A Glimpse of Ceija Stojka”.

 Individually or in groups, the students were to come up with their own memorial, dedicated to something of their own choosing.
 Some examples included memorials for women who have experienced violence and oppression, school shootings and their victims, environmental destruction and climate change, the Black Lives Matter movement, victims of wars, both in Ukraine and in the students’ own countries or their parents’ countries.

-At the art hall, a selection of the works created during the year is now being exhibited.
+At Malmö Konsthall, a selection of the works created during the year is now being exhibited in the Workshop.